LAN255 - Outboard motor Vevor - Free user manual and instructions

 SELECTING THE CORRECT BATTERIES

 The motor will operate with any lead acid, deep cycle marine 12 volt battery/batteries.
 For best results, use a deep cycle, marine battery with at least 60 amp-hour rating.
 Maintain battery at full charge.
 Proper care will ensure the battery power when you need it and will significantly improve the battery life.
 Failure to recharge lead-acid batteries (within 12-24 hours) is the leading cause of premature battery failure.
 Use a multi-stage charger to avoid overcharging.
 We offer a wide selection of chargers to fit your charging needs.
-If you are using crank battery to start a gasoline outboard, we recommend that you use a set of deep cycle marine battery/batteries for your VEVOR trolling motor.
+If you are using a crank battery to start a gasoline outboard, we recommend that you use a set of deep cycle marine battery/batteries for your VEVOR trolling motor.
 For more information on battery selection and rigging, please check with related departments.

 WARNING